top of page

 Research Assistant

-Yihaeseo Yang is in her first year at the University of South Dakota, studying Nursing.
+Yihaeseo Yang is in her second year at the University of South Dakota, studying Nursing.
 She is the vice president of American Red Cross Club.
 She is interested in depression and other mental disorders, particularly in the mechanisms behind them and holistic treatments.
 Outside of schoolwork, she loves being in nature, jogging, and dancing.

 Skyler De Boer